 Avoiding litigation is really the most important focus that any estate planning attorney can have.
 So, I do recommend to my clients that they not only have a well thought out estate plan, but they also have these pre-drafting, pre-signature, or even pre-death meetings to try to hammer out problems and help their children understand what's going to happen, so they don't end up with fighting, attorney fees, and destroyed families.

-For more questions about Estate Planning for couples in a second, third, fourth - or even sixth marriage with multiple children, call my SF East Bay Estate Planning firm at 925-322-1795 for your free consultation.
+For more questions about Estate Planning for couples in a second, third, fourth - or even sixth marriage with multiple children, call our SF East Bay Estate Planning Lawyers at 925-322-1795 for your consultation.